layilin/SP23-33852/_annotations/book3.md

 106.350n arrack.
 An alcoholic spirit distilled from fermented rice and molasses, to which is often added the fermented sap of the coconut palm (*Cocos nucifera*).

-106.350n *pocula morte carent*.
-The cups contain no death (i.e., the poison is harmless). <!--Alternate translations: There is no death in the cup, Your drinks are free from death-->

 106.350n it forthwith bursts it.
 The poison Grainger refers to is curare, an extract obtained from the bark of South American trees of the genera *Strychnos* and *Chondrodendron* that relaxes and paralyzes voluntary muscles.
 Curare's use as an arrow poison was reported by Europeans from their earliest encounters with Amerindians in South America.

 [people] 106.350n Ulloa and De la Condamine's account of the great river of Amazon.
 Antonio de Ulloa (1716-1795), a Spanish military officer, and Charles-Marie de La Condamine (1701-1774), a French scientist, participated in a geodesic mission to the equator in Peru to measure the earth's true shape.
 After the mission was completed, La Condamine published the *Relation abrégée d'un voyage fait dans l'intérieur de l'Amérique méridionale* (1745) and *Journal du voyage fait par ordre du roi a l’équateur* (1751).
 Ulloa co-authored with Jorge Juan the *Relación histórica del viage a la América meridional* (1748).

 [plant] 106.357n *Dumb Cane*. *Dieffenbachia seguine*.
-Native to tropical America, the dumb cane looks very similar to sugarcane, and colonists often would eat it, mistaking it for the sugarcane.
+Native to tropical America, the dumb cane looks very similar to sugar cane, and colonists often would eat it, mistaking it for the sugar cane.
 The dumb cane contains a poisonous sap, however, that swells the tongues of those who consume it and prevents them from speaking for several hours.

 [people] 106.357n A physician, however, who wrote a short account of the diseases of Jamaica, in Charles II.'s time.
 Thomas Trapham, author of *A Discourse of the State of Health in the Island of Jamaica* (1679).

 [people] 106.307n Charles II.
-King Charles II (1630-1685), king of England, Scotland, and Ireland, son of Charles I (1600–1649) and brother of James II (1633–1701).
-He became king after the rule of Oliver Cromwell, and the restoration of British monarchy in 1660.
+Charles II (1630-1685) was king of England, Scotland, and Ireland.
+Son of Charles I (1600–1649) and brother of James II (1633–1701).
+He became king after the rule of Oliver Cromwell and the restoration of the British monarchy in 1660.

 106.357n alcalescent.
 Also alkalescent.
 Tending to become alkaline (having a pH greater than 7).

 [people] 107.359 Xantippe.
 Also Xanthippe.
 Wife of Socrates (5th–4th c.
-BCE), often described as bad-tempered.
+BCE), often described as bad tempered.

 107.361 cades.
 Casks or barrels.

 107.363 lime-stone thoroughly calcin’d.
 Limestone is a rock that yields lime when calcined or burnt.
-Lime was used in Grainger's time to refine sugar: when boiled with sugar, lime precipitates impurities.
+Lime was used in Grainger's time to refine sugar: when boiled with sugar, lime precipitated impurities.

 [place] 107.364.
 Bristol, Britannia's second mart and eye!.
-City located in the southwest of England, one of England's most important sugar-refining cities in the eighteenth century.
+Bristol was located in the southwest of England and was one of England's most important sugar-refining cities in the eighteenth century.
 Although the initial steps of sugar production happened in the Caribbean, sugar was further refined in Britain before being sold to consumers there.
 Bristol became a center for sugar refining in part because it had ample supplies of limestone.

 107.366 "to thy waters only trust for fame."
 A line from William Whitehead's poem, "An Hymn to the Nymph of Bristol Spring" (1751).

 [place] 107.371 Avon's.
 Avon refers to the Bristol Avon, a river in southwest England.
-It is different from the Warwickshire Avon or Shakespeare's Avon.
+It is different from Shakespeare's Avon.
 Sugar houses or refineries lined the Avon in the eighteenth century, as access to water was crucial during the refining process.

 [place] 108.380 Sabrina.
 A poetic name for the River Severn, which is Britain's longest river and empties into the Bristol Channel.